 - Completed strictly in accordance with BRE DG 365, CIRIA R156 or a similar approved method. - Plan showing location of trial pits provided. - Pit dimensions provided. - Depths of testing provided. - Dates, times and readings of each test recorded.
-Noted to be completed 25-26 March 2024 in the main body of the report.
-Timing is unlikely to represent worst case conditions. - Calculations for the infiltration rate for each test provided. - Evidence of the strata within trial pits provided. - Test locations, and depths correspond with the expected location and depths of proposed infiltration features.
+Noted to be completed 25-26 March 2024 in the main body of the report. - Calculations for the infiltration rate for each test provided. - Evidence of the strata within trial pits provided. - Test locations, and depths correspond with the expected location and depths of proposed infiltration features.
+Depth and head of water do not correspond.